2025 Oscar Predictions – When the Emmys Thrive and the Oscars Struggle

 The awards community should also consider films outside their comfort zone if they do really well at the box office, like the film Reagan, for instance.
 I would urge everyone to think in expansive terms — go bigger, not smaller.
 Think more broadly, not more insular.
 Try hard not to suck the Oscars into the teeny tiny bubble Hollywood has become.

 Things may get better next year.
-After the strike ended, there would be great scripts and great talent to make those movies.
+Now that the strike has ended, there are surely a number of great scripts and great talent eager to make those movies that got put on hold.
 I hope so.
 The Oscars only matter if they matter outside of the circle of film critics and film festivals.
-They only matter if they reflect a moment in our history that was lived by real people, not films that reflect the ideology of a small group of people.
+They only matter if they reflect a moment in our history that is lived by real people, not films that reflect the ideology of a small group of people.
 After 25 years of watching the Oscars, I have to hold out hope that all is not lost.